tcaky/WikiMeThis/wiki/gcp-bulk-delete-projects.md

 # Bulk Delete projects
 Assumptions:
-1. projects are located in subdirectories below where this script is executed.
+1. gh cli tools are installed (this create PRs)
 2. follow the naming standard we use for projects.

 ```bash
 #!/bin/bash